telerik/winforms-docs/chartview/features/tooltip.md

 # Tooltip

-##

-RadChartView provides a tooltip interactivity  with the __ChartTooltipController__ class and can be used to visualize arbitrary information related to a data point.
+__RadChartView__ provides a tooltip interactivity  with the __ChartTooltipController__ class and can be used to visualize arbitrary information related to a data point.
 If the user hovers directly over a data point, the tooltip will display information for this particular data point, otherwise it will display information for the closest data point to the hold location.In order to utilize this behavior users simply have to add it to the chart's __Controllers__ collection.
 For example:

+#### Add Controller

 {{source=..\SamplesCS\ChartView\Features\ChartTooltip.cs region=controller}}
 {{source=..\SamplesVB\ChartView\Features\ChartTooltip.vb region=controller}}